pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 ## <a id='apply-build'></a>Apply the SCST - Store CA certificates and SCST - Store tokens to the Build and Run clusters

-After you copy the certificate and tokens, apply them to the Build and Run clusters prior to deploying the profiles.
+After you copy the certificate and tokens, apply them to the Build and Run clusters before deploying the profiles.

 Build cluster: